 The closest towns are Sesto and San Candido, both of which have plenty of accommodation options and public transport connections, should you be heading that way without a car.
 Below you can find a few of my personal recommendations.

-If you would like to support my site please use the affiliate links to the hotels (even if you don't book the ones I recommend).
-It won’t cost you anything and it helps me creating more awesome travel content!
+If you would like to support my site please use the affiliate links to the hotels (even if you don’t book the ones I recommend).
+It won’t cost you anything and it helps me create more awesome travel content!